My writing interests are general, with expertise in science, history, biographies, and how-to topics. I have written over 70 books.

 Fiat Money System

 The current monetary system in the United States is based on paper money, which is backed by the credit of the United States government (Fiat money).
 The currency is not convertible into metals such as gold or silver, at least not in an official capacity.
 However, the United States did have a monetary system that was based on the metallic standard in the past.
 In fact, there are often suggestions that the country should return to such a standard.
 Why are these claims made?
 And what is the gold standard?
 Here is a look at the history of the gold standard in the United States.

 The idea behind any monetary system is to ensure that people can exchange goods or services for something in return.
 With the gold standard, gold acted as the medium that was traded between people when they bought and sold items from each other.
 If we go back to the purest form of the gold standard, the value of every product, good or service on the market was based on how much it was worth in gold.
 And since it was not easy to weigh gold without the proper equipment, it made sense to mint metals such as gold into coins in order to differentiate the various amounts from each other.

-Even if paper money is present in the monetary system, it is still possible for an economy to run on the gold standard, so long as the paper money involved is representing someone’s claim to a certain amount of gold.
-For instance, if every dollar in the current United States economy was representing a claim to some specific amount of gold, the United States economy would still be under the gold standard.
+Even if paper money is present in the monetary system, it is still possible for an economy to run on the gold standard, so long as the paper money involved represents someone’s claim to a certain amount of gold.
+For instance, if every dollar in the current United States economy represented a claim to some specific amount of gold, the United States economy would still be under the gold standard.